twosixlabs-dart/dart-document-ingestion/README.md

 ## Building
 This project is built using SBT.
 For more information on installation and configuration of SBT please [see their documentation](https://www.scala-sbt.org/1.x/docs/)

 The DART application itself is composed of other DART libraries that are included as Java (JAR) dependencies.
-As a prerequisite these libraries (under the `com.twosixlabs.dart`) namespace must be available either in the build machine's local cache or available through a networked artifact repository such as [Sonatype Nexus](https://www.sonatype.com/products/repository-oss-download) or (JFrog Artifactory)[https://jfrog.com/artifactory/].
+To find the latest version and other information about these libraries please check either the projects from the [DART GitHub Organization](https://github.com/twosixlabs-dart) or the listings in [Maven Central](https://mvnrepository.com/artifact/com.twosixlabs.dart)

 To build and test the code:
 ```bash